enebular/docs/en/Flows/CreateFlow.md

 * A hardware dependent node cannot be used
 * A node that depends on the development environment cannot be used
-* A large size node can not be imported and used
+* A large size node cannot be imported and used
     *  Reloading may be repeated
 * The generated URL is temporary
 * Some native Node-RED keyboard shortcuts do not function properly